-Simulate a batch of images
+Simulate a superposition of images with vmap

 In this tutorial, we will simulate a naive model of a micrograph.
 In particular, we will simulate a batch of images of the same particle at random poses, then sum over them.